What Is Confirmation Bias?

 About Candidate B. I sense his potential.
 I think he's looking for a long-term career.
 It's in his blood.
 He could even fix that doorframe in the coffee room.

 Look at Candidate A's description.
 He'd lost the job at "Fat."
 Thereafter, the panel simply interpreted or ignored the remainder of the facts to fit their opening impression of Candidate A.

 In most cases, it will be quite obvious that those with confirmation bias are shoehorning in evidence that fits or ignoring evidence that doesn't.
 It's usually an active defence against being proven wrong.
 But, sometimes, they don't do it knowingly.
 They just have too much confidence in their own beliefs, which makes convincing them of their bias difficult.

 A Practical Application for Understanding Confirmation Bias

-Be aware that the most common response when telling someone they have Confirmation Bias is for them to claim you have it.
+Be aware that the most common response when telling someone they have confirmation bias is for them to claim you have it.
 There's an unwritten law here.
-The first person to use the term "Confirmation Bias" to undermine his opponent achieves the most effect, so make sure you're first to the punch.
+The first person to use the term "confirmation bias" to undermine their opponent achieves the most effect, so make sure you're first to the punch.

 Summary of Confirmation BiasIf you think someone is interpreting the facts to support their theory, tell them they are displaying confirmation bias and that they could easily infer different conclusions from the evidence.